The democratic detrender: Ensemble-Based Removal of the Nuisance Signal in Stellar Time-Series Photometry

 \subsection{Ensemble Detrending}

 In general, each of the individual detrending models are equally valued by the community, and so we have no reason to weight any models more than others.
 Additionally, as we want to exclude outliers from strongly influencing our detrended light curve values, we adopt a median selection for our ensemble voting step (although users can change this to mean selection).
 We additionally inflate the uncertainties in our final detrending light curve based on the variance between the different detrending methods -- allowing us to propagate information on the agreement between the different independent models.
 A schematic of ensemble detrending can be seen in Figure~\ref{fig: ensemble detrending}.

-In order to not bias the detrending results, we emphasize that it is important to include orthogonal detrending models into the ensemble step of detrending.
-For example, one wouldn't want to pass multiple polynomials of different orders into the ensemble detrender as these are non-orthogonal detrending models and thus one would be essentially giving more weight to polynomial fits in the ensemble detrending light curve.
+In order to not bias the detrending results, we emphasize that it is important to include detrending models that rely on different basis sets and different cost functions.
+For example, one wouldn't want to pass multiple polynomials of different orders into the ensemble detrender as these would all have the same basis sets and thus one would be essentially giving more weight to polynomial fits in the ensemble detrending light curve.
 The goal of ensemble detrending is to mitigate for model-dependent imperfections in the detrending, and so by using disparate detrending methods, one decreases the likelihood of biasing the final result.
 This principle echoes findings from social science research showing that groups composed of socially diverse individuals reach more accurate conclusions than homogeneous groups, even if they feel less confident in those decisions \citep{Phillips2009}.
 Similarly, in ensemble detrending, incorporating a diverse set of models — with different basis sets and cost functions — reduces the risk of systematic bias and leads to more robust and accurate results.

 As stated previously, in its current form, the \texttt{democratic detrender} adopts an unweighted approach in combining the outputs of the included models.
 This unweighted assumption holds as long as the selected detrending models rely on different basis sets and cost functions and can each be trusted equally and independently.
 However, future versions could incorporate weighting schemes to account for varying levels of confidence or performance across the individual detrending models.